Point-Topic/cto-ontology/README.md

 # Common Telecommunications Ontology (CTO Ontology)
 (In development)

-A common and general ontology for telecommunications networks.
+A common and general ontology for telecommunications networks and the telecoms sector.

 Originally based on and extended from the TOCO ontology created by Qianru Zhou: https://github.com/QianruZhou333/toco_ontology.git